nanoMLMS/saxyz.jl/README.md

 ## Notes

-Units used are : KeV for energies , Angstrom for distances , Angstrom$^{-1}$ for momenta.
+Units used are : KeV for energies , Angstrom for distances , Angstrom <sup>-1</sup> for momenta.